chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

   ]
 ```

-The list append operator in OCaml is called `@`.
+The list append operator in OCaml is `@`.
 Turns out, appending lists is
 an associative operation, and therefore lists with `@` form a Semigroup.

 Moreover, empty list `[]` satisfies the _identity_ properties in relation to